Woidly/spellcast-solver/README.md

   solver            run the old no-state solver
 ```

 If dictionary path isn't specified, it defaults to `dictionary.txt`.
+The [one](dictionary.txt) included in this repo (taken from original project) should be good enough.
+But if you want to reduce load time (I mean, current time is still much faster than python), you can just use smaller dictionary (like the 64k one from 12dicts, I was using it since beginning of the project before switching to original one).

 Below are detailed descriptions of each sub-command and its arguments: